spugachev/amazon-ecs-mythicalmysfits-workshop/workshop-3/README.md

 2. Add the new metadata-proxy side car container to the Mythical Mysfits **Like** service task definition.

-    The metadata-proxy side car container image is avaialble from the following Amazon Elastic Container Registry repository:
+    The metadata-proxy side car container image is avaialble from the following Registry repository:

     <pre>spugachev/metadata-proxy:latest</pre>